martenframework/marten/docs/docs/templates/reference/tags.md

 {% localize price format: "currency" %}
 ```

-Values and the format parameter can be resolved as template variables too, but they can also be defined as literal values if necessary.
-The format argument must match a key defined in the locale file.
+The provided values and the `format` argument can be resolved as template variables too, but they can also be defined as literal values if necessary.
+The `format` argument must match a key defined in the locale file.

 Optionally, the result of the localization can be assigned to a specific variable using the `as` keyword: